MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     ¡Hola!
 Me llamo Josefina y vivo en Madrid, España.
 Soy doctora en un hospital, ¡lo que me mantiene muy ocupada!
     ```

 4. Experiment with input of your own.
-The Language Playground app is designed to support detection of the following languages:

-    - English
-    - French
-    - Spanish
-    - Portuguese
-    - German
-    - Italian
-    - Simplified Chinese
-    - Japanese
-    - Hindi
-    - Arabic
-    - Russian

     > **Tip**: You can use the [Bing Translator](https://www.bing.com/translator){:target="_blank"} at `https://www.bing.com/translator` to generate text in languages you don't speak!